-So, here comes two common questions from R&D and marketing people.
+This leads to two common questions from R&D and marketing professionals:

-- Why thinner PCB will ask special carrier or template for the reflow process?
+- Why do thinner PCBs require a special carrier or template for the reflow process?

-- Aren’t all PCBs reflowed as a panel, which requires a support fixture for de-panelization?
+- Aren’t all PCBs reflowed as a panel, requiring a support fixture for de-panelization?

 Since WorkingBear is MPE, so I will answer these two questions as manufacturing point.

-1. Why thinner PCB will ask special carrier or template for the reflow process?
+1. Why do thinner PCBs will require a special carrier or template for the reflow process?

 According IPC-A-610, section 10.2.7 of Laminate Conditions – Blow and Twist, defines the PCB deformation or warpage after solder shall not exceed 1.5% for through-hole and 0.75% for surface mount printed board applications.
-WorkingBear would like to say the PCB warpage is really critical for the PCB Assembly quality, especially there is BGA package on board.
-It is easily to bring the Head-In-Pillow (HIP) soldering defect .
+WorkingBear would like to say the PCB warpage is really critical for the PCB Assembly quality, especially when there is a BGA package on board.
+It is easily to bring the Head-In-Pillow (HIP) or call Head-on-Pillow soldering defect, which WorkingBear will introduce at later time. .
 You can refers to this article of Why Burn/In(B/I) still cannot screen out the DDR soldering fail? first.
-WorkingBear will find time to introduce the HIP.

-So, if RD insist on the lower thickness of PCB then how can we do?
-Applying the reflow carrier or template that made by allium alloy material or composite stone material will be a general idea.
-There are many of the alignment pins were designed on the Reflow Carrier according to actual NPTH (Non-Plating Hole) location on the panel PCB.
-The reflow carrier can sustain more higher temperature and can be re-cycle use and It will help to support the PCB and keep the PCB without bending too seriously.
+So, if RD insists on using a thinner PCB, what can be done?
+One solution is to use a reflow carrier or template made by allium alloy material or composite stone material.
+The reflow carrier has alignment pins designed according to the actual NPTH (Non-Plating Hole) location on the panel PCB, and it can withdraw higher temperature and be re-cycled for use.
+I helps to support the PCB and keep it from bending too much.

-2. Aren’t all PCBs reflowed as a panel, which requires a support fixture for de-panelization?
+2. Aren’t all PCBs reflowed as a panel, requires a support fixture for de-panelization?

-Here we must understand the SMT process flow,as below .
+Here we must understand the SMT process flow,as following steps.
 Please reflow to How EMS fabricate a PCB Assembly? for detail information:

 Step 1, Bare board loading into SMT production line